 If the data type of a field in a search index is a combination of the Array data type and a primitive data type, such as Long or Double, the field in the data table for which the search index is created must be of the String type and the field in the search index must be of the corresponding primitive data type.

-field in the data table must be of the String type, the value of the price field in the search index must be of the Double type, and isArray=true
+For example, if the price field is a Double Array type, the price field in the data table must be of the String type.
+In the search index, the corresponding field must be of the Double type, and you must add the isArray=true property.

 Examples